Soulsuke/archzfs-plus-kernel/README.md

 ### Usage
-Simply running `update-repo` will download all the configured kernel packages into the `repo` subfolder.
+Simply running `archzfs-plus-kernel-update-repo` will download all the configured kernel package into the `repo` subfolder.
 There's an hardcoded value of 3600 seconds between actual refreshes, to avoid putting useless strain on archzfs' repo.
 However, should it be necessary, it can be bypassed using the parameter `--force` or `-f`.
-For other flags. run `update-repo --help`.
+For other flags. run `archzfs-plus-kernel-update-repo --help`.